 Last week I published a really awesome guide called Reading With Purpose: Article Skimming 101.
 This was definitely the post I wish I had when I first started graduate school.
 My first homework assignment in my Sociological Theory class was reading Mills’ The Sociological Imagination.
 The first week was a wakeup call, and so was basically every week after that week.
 Reading was key to my success if I wanted to get through graduate school.
 Your professors weren’t born yesterday, they know that this won’t be easy, that you won’t really be able to get that amount of reading done plus the work done in a week, and they know that their class isn’t the only class you are taking.

 It’s your job to get creative, skim the books and articles, and get the most out of each book that you can in the time given to complete your assignments.
 It won’t be easy, but learning to accurately skim the text is so important.

 If you can start working on your skimming and reading capacity today, you will go into graduate school with a lot of great knowledge.
 I read/skim around 150 pages a week.
 It’s a lot of work, but with the help of skimming, I am able to be mostly successful at it.

 It Won’t Be Easy

 I was always told that the transition from high school to college would be one of the most difficult things I would ever experience.
 Overall though, my transition from high school to college was quite breezy.
 My high school didn’t prepare me the best, but with my brains and practice writing outside of school I was able to get acclimated to college life pretty easily–not to mention I chose a major that I absolutely loved.

-At the end of the day I think you really have to determine what level of stress you are comfortable with.
-Yes I am constantly stessed out during the year, but I think that for the most part I work well under stress.
-Sometimes I wish I could just stay under my blanket and not move from it, but at the end of the day I always get up and try again.
+I think you really have to determine what level of stress you are comfortable with.
+Yes, I am constantly stressed out during the year, but I think that for the most part, I work well under stress.
+Sometimes I wish I could just stay under my blanket and not move from it, but I always get up and try again.

 You Get What You Give